sigsep/sigsep-mus-db/README.md

 To process all 150 MUS tracks and saves the results to the folder ```estimates_dir```:

-## Open Unmix
+## Baselines

+### Oracles
-Please check out our [open unmix oracle separation methods](https://github.com/sigsep/sigsep-mus-oracle).
+For oracle methods, please check out our [open unmix oracle separation methods](https://github.com/sigsep/sigsep-mus-oracle).
-This will show you how oracle performance is computed, i.e. an upper bound for the quality of the separtion.
+This will show you how oracle performance is computed and gives indications for an upper bound for the quality of the separation.

-## Compare your Results

-Refer to the SiSEC 2018 Challenge
+### Open-Unmix

+We provide a state-of-the-art deep learning based separation method for PyTorch, Tensorflow and NNable at [open.unmix.app](https://open.unmix.app).

 ## Frequently Asked Questions